-John McDonnell backs Labour adoption of full anti-Semitism definition
+Protests ahead of Labour's National Executive Committee vote on fully adopting international anti-Semitism definition

 -

-Shadow chancellor John McDonnell has become the most senior Labour figure to call for the party to fully adopt an international definition of anti-Semitism.
+Mr Willsman had apologised after calling some members of the Jewish community "Trump fanatics" and suggesting they were "making up" problems about anti-Semitism in the party.

-Mr McDonnell acknowledged the party should have moved more quickly to resolve a row which has dominated headlines over the summer and sparked warnings of a deep rift with Britain’s Jewish community.
+But, he refused to answer questions about the issue on Tuesday morning - instead choosing to hum a tune.

-Labour’s ruling National Executive Committee meets on Tuesday to consider whether to reverse its decision to omit a number of examples of anti-Semitic behaviour in the International Holocaust Remembrance Alliance definition from its code of conduct for party members.
+Meanwhile, shadow chancellor John McDonnell has acknowledged that Labour should have moved more quickly to resolve a row which has dominated headlines over the summer and sparked warnings of a deep rift with Britain's Jewish community.

-On the eve of the meeting, Jeremy Corbyn tightened his grip on the party with a clean sweep in NEC elections for his supporters, including one candidate at the heart of an anti-Semitism controversy.
+Labour's NEC will meet on Tuesday to consider whether to reverse its decision to omit a number of examples of anti-Semitic behaviour in the International Holocaust Remembrance Alliance definition from its code of conduct for party members.

-Pete Willsman was one of nine left-wing candidates elected to constituency seats on the committee, despite having lost the support of the Corbyn-backing Momentum movement after blaming criticism of the leader on “Trump fanatics” in the Jewish community.
+Mr Willsman was one of nine left-wing candidates elected to constituency seats on the NEC, despite having lost the support of the Corbyn-backing Momentum movement.

 Calls for the IHRA definition and examples to be adopted by Labour in their entirety have come from senior figures including deputy leader Tom Watson and shadow foreign secretary Emily Thornberry, as well as former prime minister Gordon Brown.